 Main reason for Sheila to visit the Petersberg though was the fact, that the Drachenfels was attended by famous illustrious people like Adolf Hitler 1935 and 1938 who negotiated with Neville Chamberlain, Konrad Adenauer who signed the „Petersberger“ Agreement here, Qeen Elizabeth (the bed she slept in was sold in an auction later), Dwight D. Eisenhower.

 Queen Elizabeth staged her own dinner at the Petersberg Hotel and brought along her own silverware from England.
 That was after she was invited to a big banquet in castle Augustusburg in Brühl during the biggest state reception with 2500 invited guests.
 She wore a nice yellow dress and hat during this event in Germany when she was 39 years old 1965.
 She travelled through Germany for 11 days.

 And last but not least top star „Daniela Katzenberger“ married „Lucas Cordalis“ here in the church on the Petersberg and celebrated her party in the famous Hotel which was also used to put up state guest when Bonn still was the capital of West Germany.
 Unfortunatly Daniela forgot to bring her bridal bouquet from the hotel to the church, but the whole event was filmed and broadcasted on German TV.
 Daniela 2009 tried to get into Hugh Hefner’s Playboy mansion as bunny in California USA but failed, maybe the blond girl did not find the way to the mansion.
+They get lost so easy.
 Daniela and husband Lucas recently returned for a holiday and presented their little daughter, maybe the start for another reality soap on TV.